Hamburg America Line: Ports served

+Jewish emigration to North America

+Following pogroms in the Russian Empire, the majority of Jews within the Pale of Settlement left for the United States.
+Between 1880 and 1924 roughly 2–3 million Jews emigrated from Eastern Europe to North America, making it the largest migration in history, most of them using the Hamburg America Line.

 Atlas Service

-The Atlas Service sailed from New York to Jamaica, Haiti, Colombia, Central America.
+The Atlas Service sailed from United States to Jamaica, Haiti, Colombia, Central America.
 The service was described as a way to "escape the rigors of Northern winters" through taking a Caribbean cruise and was promoted to tourists.
 The ships Altai, Sarnia, Sibiria, Alleghany, Alene, Adirondack, Valdivia, and Graecia provided this service in 1906.

 Notable journeys

 In 1858, its liner sank, killing 449 people.
 In 1891, the cruise of the Augusta Victoria in the Mediterranean and the Near East from 22 January to 22 March, with 241 passengers including Albert Ballin and wife, is often stated to have been the first passenger cruise.
 Christian Wilhelm Allers published an illustrated account of it as "Bakschisch".
 In 1897, its steamer Arcadia was wrecked on the rocks off Newfoundland.
 In 1900, 1901 and 1903 its liner won the Blue Riband taking the prize from the Kaiser Wilhelm der Grosse.
 In 1906 Prinzessin Victoria Luise ran aground off the coast of Jamaica.
 No people died by the grounding; however, the ship's captain committed suicide after getting all the passengers safely off the ship.
 In 1912, its liner SS Amerika was the first ship to warn of icebergs.